Penguin Place logo

 Which is bigger, Eastern Rockhopper Penguin or Erect-crested Penguin?

-The Erect-crested Penguin is larger, standing up to 70cm tall compared to the Eastern Rockhopper Penguin's 58cm.
+The Erect-crested Penguin is larger, standing up to 70 cm tall and weighing up to 6 kg.
+The Eastern Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Eastern Rockhopper Penguin or Erect-crested Penguin?